 Google Drive is Google’s signature cloud storage service.
 It allows you to upload, download, and share a wide variety of files, such as photos, videos, documents, and more.
 While Google Drive isn’t native to iOS, like iCloud, it is a great way to store and share photos.

-Here’s how to manually upload photos to Google Drive from your iPhone:
+Follow these steps to manually upload photos to Google Drive from your iPhone:

 - Download the Google Drive app from the App Store to your iPhone.